Take Control of Your Browsing

 Online advertising can be a divisive thing.
-On the one hand, ads support the free content model of the internet, with advertising subsidizing many of our favorite websites.
-On the other hand, badly designed or intrusive ads can be disruptive, to say the least, and tracking cookies and similar advertising trackers raise many privacy concerns.
-This is where ad blockers and anti-tracking software come in, allowing users to block irritating ads, save bandwidth, opt out of intrusive marketing systems and, in extreme scenarios, block malicious ads that seek to infect computers.
-Check out our favorite ad blocking extensions and apps to take control of your browsing experience.
+On the one hand, ads support the free content model of the internet, subsidizing many of our favorite websites.
+But badly designed or intrusive pop-up ads can be disruptive and tracking cookies and similar advertising trackers raise many privacy concerns.
+The best ad blockers and anti-tracking software let you block irritating ads, save bandwidth, and opt out of intrusive marketing systems.
+In extreme scenarios, they can even block malicious ads that seek to infect your devices.

 NOTE: Ad blocking takes away revenue from publications like the one you're reading and risk the ability of media to provide otherwise free content.